gosha1128/hadoop-ubuntu/README.md

 ### Sanity Check 1: Run Standalone Example

-OK, now let's verify the package and your system:
+OK, now let's verify the package and your system by computing PI:
 ```
 ./bin/run-example SparkPi 10
 ```